roajonny/roajonny.github.io/_sources/onboarding/getting_started.rst.txt

 (rST) <https://www.sphinx-doc.org/en/master/usage/restructuredtext/basics.html>`_ to
 produce various output formats (this example uses HTML).

-Additionally, Sphinx is extensible by other Python packages to expand it's functionality - these tools are summarized below:
+Additionally, Sphinx is extensible by other Python packages to expand its functionality - these tools are summarized below:

 |